Can You Change Pedal Commander Modes While Driving?

 You got your hands on the most excellent performance part, the Pedal Commander.
-Now you’re wondering how to use this equipment to its full potential.
-Changing from the fuel efficient ECO mode into the monsterous Sport mode in the blink of an eye would be thrilling, you may say.
-Since you have access to the Pedal Commander Bluetooth app, doing so would be easy and fun.
+Now you’re wondering how to use this gear to its full potential.
+Changing from the fuel-efficient ECO mode into the monstrous Sport mode in the blink of an eye would be thrilling, you may say.
+Since you can access the Pedal Commander Bluetooth app, doing so would be easy and fun.
 It would be, but that’s not the issue.
 The issue is your and your car’s safety.
 Why you may ask?
 Let’s get into it.

 So, Can You Change Modes While Driving?

 The short answer is a big no. Do not change the modes while driving.
-You have to take your feet off your gas pedal to change modes.
-This way, you can assure the safety of yourself, your passengers, and your car.
+We recommend changing the modes of the PC unit ( Eco, City, Sport, or Sport+) while your foot is off the accelerator or while cruise control is disengaged to prevent potential user errors.
 But you may have heard about people doing so or seen videos of this creating no problems, so what’s going on?
 Stay tuned for the long answer!

 Why Shouldn’t You Change Modes?
 What Can Happen?

 After installing this tiny piece of technology and plugging it in on your throttle cable, you should’ve already guessed that this device affects something electrical in your system.
 You’re right.
 Pedal Commander optimizes the signal traveling through your gas pedal to your ECU.

 What about “Can you change modes on Pedal Commander while driving?
 So why shouldn’t you meddle with this signal while changing the Pedal Commander modes?
 Aren’t signals made to be tampered with while changing the Pedal Commander modes?”